sg-nm/Evolutionary-Autoencoders/README.md

 This repository contains the code for the following paper [arXiv](https://arxiv.org/abs/1803.00370):

-Masanori Suganuma, Mete Ozay, and Takayuki Okatani, "Exploiting the Potential of Standard Convolutional Autoencoders for Image Restoration by Evolutionary Search," arXiv:1803.00370, (2018)
+Masanori Suganuma, Mete Ozay, and Takayuki Okatani, "Exploiting the Potential of Standard Convolutional Autoencoders for Image Restoration by Evolutionary Search," ICML, (2018)

 Sample results on inpainting tasks: